-Student drivers, who are 18 years of age or older, will not be subject to action for a "positive" test for nicotine.
-Rehabilitation Clause: On the second offense, the student may regain eligibility to participate after 45 days for tobacco products, 45 days for alcohol, and 182 days for drugs, if the student: 1) presents documentation of participation in a recognized multi-session treatment/assistance program; 2) participates in the student service program; 3) has a follow-up "negative" test.
+Rehabilitation Clause: On the second offense, the student may regain eligibility to participate after 45 days for tobacco products, 45 days for alcohol, and 182 days for drugs, if the student:

+- 1. presents documentation of participation in a recognized multi-session treatment/assistance program; - 2. participates in the student service program; - 3. has a follow-up "negative" test.

+3rd Offense

-3rd Offense Exclusion for the balance of attendance at Greenfield-Central CSC
+Exclusion for the balance of attendance at Greenfield-Central CSC.

-Student Drivers who are 18 years of age or older, will not be subject to action for a "positive" test for nicotine.
 First and second junior high school offenses do not transfer to the high school.
 However, exclusion periods for a second offense in the junior high school will be enforced at the high school until the time period expires.
 Any penalty assessed at the junior high school of exclusion for the balance of attendance at Greenfield-Central CSC may be appealed for relief to the high school principal while the student is enrolled at Greenfield-Central High School.

 Our goal, with the help of parents/guardians, students and the school staff working together, is to create a drug free environment at Greenfield-Central CSC.